Paula Name Meaning: Origin, History, & Significance

 Famous People Named Paula

 If ya are considering naming yar child Paula, ya might be interested to know that there are many famous people who share this name.
-Here are some notable Paulas in entertainment, sports, and literature.
+Here are some notable Paulas in entertainment, sports, & literature.

 Paula in Entertainment